-The darker pudding below (on the right) came about during recipe development when I tried making tapioca using coconut nectar instead of maple syrup.
+The darker pudding below came about during recipe development when I tried making tapioca using coconut nectar instead of maple syrup.
 It turned a beautiful golden color and had more of a butterscotch flavor, so if that sounds good to you, sub out the maple syrup for coconut nectar!
-I of course encourage you to try both to see which you prefer.
+I, of course, encourage you to try both to see which you prefer.
 I’m always curious about what you like, so feel free to contact me to let me know your preference.
 Either way, my favorite way to eat this pudding is sprinkled with salty pistachios, sometimes with coconut-based whipped cream, too.
 So.
 Good.

-- 3 cups unsweetened vanilla coconut milk or other unsweetened plant-based milk
+- 3 cups unsweetened vanilla coconut milk or oat, or other unsweetened plant-based milk

 - 4 teaspoons vanilla or vanilla powder